gaearon/react-hot-loader/_posts/2014-07-23-integrating-jsx-live-reload-into-your-react-workflow.md

 Basically, it is an opt-in feature of Webpack that allows each module to specify custom behavior (by default Webpack reloads the page) when a newer version of itself or its dependencies is available (i.e. when you save a file in the editor).
 It works together with a dev server, such as [webpack-dev-server](http://webpack.github.io/docs/webpack-dev-server.html).

-Right now it only makes sense for development setup so weʼll disable this feature in production builds.
-Theoretically in the future we can use HMR to implement continous deployment, but this is crazy and we wonʼt get into this today.

 When a source file changes, webpack-dev-server tells the Webpack runtime (which is small and included in the generated bundle) that an update to some module is available.
 Webpack runtime then asks the updated module whether it can accept updates, going up the dependency chain. **If any of modules in chain declare that they *know* how to handle an update by registering a handler, Webpack will invoke it instead of reloading the page.**

 ### Hot Module Replacement by Example